threehymns/simplestrap-template/README.md

-# Single Page Bootstrap Template
+# SimpleStrap Template
-This single page bootstrap template can be used in any GNU licensed project.
+SimpleStrap is an easily customizable bootstrap template that can be used in any GPL licensed project.
+It loads in less than a second on even slow internet connections and is based on a single page layout.
 ## How to Contribute
 Feel free to submit any improvements to the template.